nikvoronin/LastWallpaper/README.md

 # The Last Wallpaper

-Picture Of The Day (POTD) on desktop.
+Picture Of The Day (POTD) on desktop.\
+-- Bing, NASA, Wikipedia, Elementy

 - [What's New](#whats-new)
 - [Documentation](#documentation)